suncoast-devs/handbook/lessons/misc-api-intro/index.md

 These are the next most common verbs.
 They are typically used to CREATE, UPDATE, and DELETE information.

-If we need to supply additional information, say to a `POST` request to create data, we will put the information in the `body` of the request.
+If we need to supply additional information, say a `POST` request to create data, we will put the information in the `body` of the request.
 We will see some examples when we try a few APIs that allow us to create and modify data.